Ladies vs Gentlemen

 Ladies vs Gentlemen is an Indian opinion based poll game show hosted by Bollywood actors Riteish Deshmukh and Genelia Deshmukh.
-It was originally launched on November 18, 2020.
+It was originally launched on 18 November 2020.
 It is an original series of Flipkart Video that stands men and women against each other to guess the opinion of India.
-The first season concluded with 30 episodes and had featured celebrity guests Rashami Desai, Karan Wahi, Karan Kundra, Bani Judge, Rithvik Dhanjani, Nia Sharma, Paras Chhabra, and Tejasswi Prakash.
-The second season of the show was recently premiered on October 16, 2021 on the Flipkart app.
+The first season concluded with 30 episodes and had featured celebrity guests Rithvik Dhanjani, Tejasswi Prakash, Karan Kundrra, Bani Judge, Rashami Desai, Nia Sharma, Paras Chhabra, and Karan Wahi.
+The second season of the show was recently premiered on 16 October 2021 on the Flipkart app.

 Overview

 Ladies vs Gentlemen is a daily poll-based show, where opinion makers wrestle out some of the most debated questions about Men vs Women.
 The show is hosted by Riteish Deshmukh alongside Genelia D'Souza and joined by the opinion-makers/panelists.
 In every episode, the contestants are asked a Poll Question and asked to provide a whole percentage number that most closely approximates the exact survey poll answer for the question.
 Riteish and Genelia then reveal the answers submitted by the contestants and the debate begins.
 If the contestant guesses the correct answer in accordance with the collective opinion of India, they get awarded at the end of each episode.